How Identity Analyzer Improves Cloud Security

 As part of Falcon Horizon, CrowdStrike has developed policies for various cloud services that can be monitored and reported in the Falcon user interface.
 The filter quickly highlights services by provider including the Azure Identity service.

-In addition to being able to assess different services and policies, CrowdStrike provides pre-configured dashboards specific to Azure Identity.
-The Application Registration dashboard consolidates information from various Azure configurations and presents it on one, easy to reference page.
-The pull down menus can be used to filter the applications by delegated or application permissions to help ensure that applications do not have more permissions than required.
+In addition to being able to assess different services and policies, CrowdStrike provides pre-configured dashboards for each cloud provider.
+For Azure, the Application Registration dashboard consolidates information from various Azure configurations and presents it on one, easy to reference page.
+The pull down menus can be used to quickly filter the applications for delegated or application permissions to ensure that applications have the correct permission levels.
 The checkboxes are available to highlight where privileged permissions have been granted.

-In this example, there is one application that has two associated certificates and different three secrets.
+In this example, there is one application that has two associated certificates and three different secrets.
 While that is not prohibited, it is unusual and could be used as a backdoor or persistence mechanism.
+That kind of anomaly should be monitored and investigated.
 The dashboard also reports the lifespan associated with certificates and secrets.
 An unusually long life may indicate a backdoor as attackers would want their access to persist as long as possible.
-Identity Analyzer makes it possible to easily monitor and investigate these types of anomalies.
+These kinds of anomalies should be monitored and investigated.

-Similarly, the Users dashboard provides insight into the Active Directory and subscription roles applied to each user.
+Similarly, the Azure Active Directory Users dashboard provides insight into the active directory and subscription roles applied to each user.
 Pull down menus reveal every assigned role for the subscription and enable quick filtering of the supporting user list.
 Like before, checkboxes are available to highlight users with privileged permissions.